 If the files are required to be downloaded for use off-line (e.g. on a smartphone or tablet), or for high-quality images on a computer, contact me on email@example.com for details of access to the files.
 Technical aspects of installation are outlined below.

 - Identification can be based on Flower colour/shape or on Leaf characters (usually concentrating on the lower leaves, as leaf shape can change substantially from the lower to upper leaves).

 - Although the key is largely visual - important information on choices is often given in text and key diagnostic characters are often listed with each species.

-- Once in the species view - clicking on pictures expands them (pictures can be scaled (by pinching with touch sensitive screens), otherwise use zoom.
+- Once in the species view - clicking on pictures expands them (further expansion is possible by pinching (with touch sensitive screens), otherwise use zoom.